Force over Distance: Chapter 26

 Again, Young prevented it.

-He got a wave of frustration from the scientist, more nuanced this time.
-It was laced with indignation.
-It carried the mental flavor of, What do you fuckin’ want, without any of the words.
+He got a wave of indignation-laced frustration, carrying the mental flavor of, What d’ya fuckin’ want, without any of the words.

 Young unstacked their hands.
-He took the scientist’s right hand and turned it over, then pressed his thumb into the man’s palm.
+He took the scientist’s right hand, turned it over, and pressed his thumb into the man’s palm.
 One long, slow swipe.
-Then another.
-Then another.

-“Come on,” Young said, still working on his hand, turning less predictable, scraping a nail across the delicate skin at Rush’s wrist.
+“Come on.”
+Young worked his hand, turning less predictable, scraping a nail across the delicate skin at the scientist’s wrist.

 Rush shivered, but he couldn’t break free.